Shady-Data/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab5.1.md

   Input sure
 While sure != "Y" AND sure != "y"
 ```
+Declare String sure = ""
+While sure != "Y" AND sure != "y"
+  Display "Are you sure you want to quit?"
+  Input sure
+End While

 * Convert the following While loop to a For loop:
 ```
 Declare Integer count = 0